almende/eve/implementations/java/agents.md

 ### Configuration {#configuration}

-The Agent class has two ways to be configured: Either through one of the constructors, or through the setConfig() method.
-In both cases the configuration consists of a [Jackson JSON DOM](configuration.html).
-This DOM contains the agent specific configuration and the configuration of all capabilities of the agent.
-To ease the configuration, an AgentConfig class is available, extending Jackson's ObjectNode, with setters and getters for the various capability configs.
+All configuration within Eve is done through Jackson JSON DOM structures.
+This offers highly flexible configuration strategies, but such flexibility comes at the price of having no clear code-level handle on the available options.
+Therefor Eve offers Config classes (extending the JSON DOM) which have setters and getters for the specific options.
+For example, at the Agent level there is an AgentConfig class, which contains a couple of agent specific setters: setId(), setScheduler(), setState(), etc. Each of these setters maps to a JSON field within the configuration.
+Each agent can get the JSON configuration structure through its getConfig() method.

+There are various deployment scenarios for Eve agents, see [setups.html](setups.md) for more details.
+But all these scenarios offer some way to load the configuration of the agents from a configuration file (typically an eve.yaml file).
+This file just reflects the JSON structure of the various configuration elements.
+For example, it typically contains an "agents" object, which contains an list of agent configurations.

 ### Methods {#methods}

 Eve agents communicate with each other via JSON-RPC 2.0.
 All public methods of an Eve agent are automatically exposed via JSON-RPC.

 All agents automatically inherit the following methods from the base class Agent: